gnoul4869/gnoul4869/README.md

 <pre>
 Gunny 3.0G (11/2023 - 01/2024):

-Fixing/reworking a buggy, community-shared version of the classic web-based game, Gunny version 3.0.
+Gunny 3.0G is a Gunny 3.0 restoration project, fixing/reworking a buggy, community-shared version of the classic web-based game, Gunny version 3.0.
 Many major and minor functionalities were non-functional prior to the fix, but the game is now fully functional and playable.

 Languages: C#, ActionScript
 Framework: ASP.NET